How to Fix a Leggy Jade Plant

 Pruning your on a regular basis will make your jade plant bushy and more attractive.

-To encourage a bushier and fuller looking plant, you can prune the top of leggy plants up until what is called a leaf scar.
+To encourage a bushier Jade plant, you can prune the top of leggy plants up until what is called a leaf scar.
 The area of a plant that has brown rings around the stem is called a leaf scar.
 This process will cause the growth of fuller lateral branches.

-If you have an overgrown jade plant with too many branches, it’s time for pruning.
-Remove dried-out, diseased, damaged, or dead branches.
+If you have an overgrown jade plant with too many branches or dead leaves, it’s time for pruning.
+Remove dried-out, diseased, damaged branch tips or dead stems.

 Do not cut the main trunk.
 Remove yellowing, shriveling, or spotted foliage along with other overgrown sections of the plant.